 Subglandular or Subpectoral (Under The Muscle) Implants?

-Subglandular implants are preferred by many surgeons because they are easier to place.
-However, they have a major disadvantage - they are too heavy to be supported by the skin alone.
+Many surgeons prefer subglandular implants, because they are easier to place.
+There is, however, a major disadvantage – the implants are too heavy and the skin cannot support them alone.
 Thus, in a few years the skin loosens and lengthens, breasts sag.
 What could be done then?
 Bigger implants or scary mastopexy?
-And after that - ptosis again.
+And after that – ptosis again.
 Patients, especially young women, should think about the disadvantages of subglandular breast augmentation!

 NB!!
 Only the pectoral muscle can hold the heaviness of the implants!!!